algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - push field F of the Ath transaction in the current group
 - LogicSigVersion >= 3

 for notes on transaction fields available, see `txn`.
-If top of stack is _i_, `stxn field` is equivalent to `gtxn _i_ field`. stxn exists so that _i_ can be calculated, often based on the index of the current transaction.
+If top of stack is _i_, `gtxns field` is equivalent to `gtxn _i_ field`. gtxns exists so that _i_ can be calculated, often based on the index of the current transaction.

-## stxna f i
+## gtxnsa f i

 - Opcode: 0x39 {uint8 transaction field index} {uint8 transaction field array index}
 - Pops: *... stack*, uint64